PendoNL/nl.pendo.spotify/README.md

-# Spotify
+# Spotify Connect (beta)

-To be contin....
+This Homey app is in development, bugs may arrise